When you see a neighborhood for the first time, the most important thing

 Notable & Unique: People

-N Glebe Rd / Lee Hwy community truly stands out from the rest in this regard.
+N Glebe Rd / Lee Hwy neighborhood stands out as being ranked among

 In addition to being an excellent choice for urban sophisticates, this